sawolford/onsub/README.md

 	if os.name == "nt": git.update(gitwindows)
 	else: git.update(gitlinux)
 	git["py:enable"] = True
 The default configuration file is located at `${HOME}/.onsub.py`.
 A partially functional [example configuration file](https://bitbucket.org/sawolford/onsub/src/master/example,onsub.py) provides sample commands for [Git](https://git-scm.com/), [Mercurial](https://www.mercurial-scm.org/) and [Subversion](https://subversion.apache.org/).
-It also contains a section (named "every") that will allow operations on all subfolders regardless of type.
+It also contains a section (named "all") that will allow operations on all subfolders regardless of type.

 ### Details
 #### - Pseudo-section `colors`